-As a collegiate athlete Clark competed at the University of Houston and Montana State University, qualifying four times for the NCAA championships in the decathlon.
+Clark was an outstanding athlete at both the University of Houston and Montana State University, qualifying four times for the NCAA championships in the decathlon.
 His highest finish helped him earn NCAA All-America honors with a fourth place finish in the National Championships.
 Clark also competed at the 1987 U.S. Olympic Festival, where he had a third-place showing in the decathlon.
 Clark still holds the Montana State University record in the decathlon with 7,633 points.

 As a prep at Cascade (Mont.)
 High, Clark was an 11-time state champion in track & field.
-He still holds the all-time, all-class state record in the triple jump (48-2) until this past weekend in Bozeman when Mathew Tokarz from Flathead High School broke the 29-year mark with a leap of 48-9 1/2.
-Clark still holds the Class B record in the 110-meter hurdles (14.54) and 300-meter hurdles (38.1).
+He held the all-time, all-class state record in the triple jump (48-2) until this past weekend in Bozeman when Mathew Tokarz from Flathead High School broke the 29-year mark with a leap of 48-9 1/2.
+Clark still holds the Class B record in the triple jump (48-2), 110-meter hurdles (14.54) and 300-meter hurdles (38.1).

 Clark and his wife, the former Lori Duncan, have two sons, Dexter (14) and Cole (9).
 He will begin his head coaching duties immediately and announce his staff within the next two weeks.

 David Morris, one of the most decorated runners in Big Sky Conference history, joins the Carroll College men’s and women’s cross country and track and field programs as an assistant coach for the 2013-14 season after previously volunteering with the program.